JuliaAnimators/JavisNB.jl/docs/src/index.md

 - [IJulia](https://julialang.github.io/IJulia.jl/stable/)

+To install it run the following in the Julia REPL
 ```julia
 ] add IJulia
 ```
-After the package is installed:
+After the package is installed type
 ```julia
 using IJulia
 notebook()